Skip to content

 Can I use postpartum contraception while breastfeeding?

-What methods are recommended while breastfeeding?
+What methods are recommended during breastfeeding?

-• the microprogestin pill;
+• the progestin-only pill;

 • the progestin implant;